Dragonir-PT/PA_Elevator/README.md

 # PA_Elevator
-Elevator script for UncleJust Vespucci Police Dept MLO
+Elevator script for UncleJust Vespucci Police Dept MLO but you can modify the config for ad or modify elevator

 ## Dependancies